Oct 31, 2019

 The project is in its early stages, but I've recently implemented the Vasicek interest rate model.
 At the moment, the API looks like this.

-import pyesg # load a dataset of historical US Treasury rates, contained in pyesg.datasets # ust is a pandas dataframe of rates for various maturities, indexed by year and month ust = pyesg.datasets.load_ust_historical() # for this example, we'll train on the following data: # y - the 3-month US treasury rate # X - the time value of each observation, starting at zero, increasing by monthly steps y = ust.loc['3-month'].values X = np.full(len(y), 1/12).cumsum() # create a vasicek model object, just like you would create an estimator model from sklearn vasicek = pyesg.Vasicek() # fit the model by passing the X and y vectors; the model is now trained vasicek.fit(X, y) # sample future paths from the model # specify the number of scenarios (e.g. 1000) # length of projection (e.g. 30 years) # and time step (e.g. weekly, or 52 time-steps per year) scenarios = vasicek.sample(size=(1000, 30, 52))
+import pyesg # load a dataset of US Treasury rates, contained in pyesg.datasets, which is a # pandas dataframe of rates for various maturities, indexed by year and month ust = pyesg.datasets.load_ust_historical() # for this example, we'll train on the following data: # y - the 3-month US treasury rate # X - the time of each observation, starting at zero, in monthly steps y = ust.loc['3-month'].values X = np.full(len(y), 1/12).cumsum() # create a vasicek model object, just like an estimator model from sklearn vasicek = pyesg.Vasicek() # fit the model by passing the X and y vectors; the model is now trained vasicek.fit(X, y) # sample future paths from the model # specify the number of scenarios (e.g. 1000) # length of projection (e.g. 30 years) # and time step (e.g. weekly, or 52 time-steps per year) scenarios = vasicek.sample(size=(1000, 30, 52))

 import pyesg import matplotlib.pyplot as plt # load a dataset of historical US Treasury rates, contained in pyesg.datasets # ust is a pandas dataframe of rates for various maturities, indexed by year and month ust = pyesg.datasets.load_ust_historical() # we will be interpolating rates from the file: # y - the observed US Treasury rate for the given maturity for a select observation date # X - the maturity of the bond measured in years y = data.iloc[-10].values X = np.array([0.25, 0.5, 1, 2, 3, 5, 7, 10, 20, 30]) # create Nelson-Siegel and Nelson-Siegel-Svensson interpolator objects # then fit both models using the historical data ns = pyesg.NelsonSiegel() nss = pyesg.NelsonSiegelSvensson() ns.fit(X, y) nss.fit(X, y) # finally, we can plot the results fig, ax = plt.subplots(figsize=(10,7)) x = np.arange(1, 121) / 4 ax.plot(x, ns.predict(x), color='C1', label='Nelson-Siegel') ax.plot(x, nss.predict(x), color='C2', label='Nelson-Siegel-Svensson') ax.scatter(X, y) ax.legend(frameon=False, fontsize=12) for s in ['top', 'right', 'left']: ax.spines[s].set_visible(False) plt.show()